Here’s how to bring your family to Australia

 If you wish to adopt an overseas child who is under 18 years, you can, in principle sponsor your adopted child on an Adoption visa (Subclass 102).
 The adopted child has to be single (not married, engaged nor in a de facto relationship).
 In practice, these visas are very difficult to get.

 There are other types of Child visas even if you do not have the permanent visa yet.
-Contact us if you would like to bring your child to Australia.

 Other Family Category Visas

 These visas were more popular in the past, especially given that, the Department has made the visas very difficult and unbearable, specifically given the long processing time.
 That is mainly because these visas are ‘capped’ and placed in a queue and are only processed once there is enough visas allocated by the government.
 For instance, there are only 500 places available for the Other Family category in the 2015-16 financial year.

 If you are an Australian citizen with a long term illness or a medical condition in need of care and you have no one to care for you in Australia nor you can access care through welfare, hospital or nursing community service, you may bring your relative to Australia.
 You first need to get your medical condition assessed by BUPA and achieve the minimum score of total of 30 on the disability scale and that you need a carer for at least the next two years.
 The current average processing time/queue waiting period for this visa is over 5 years.

 Orphan Relative Visas (Subclass 837 & Subclass 117)

 If you have a relative who is under the age of 18 and their parent(s) have either passed away, are permanently incapacitated or their whereabouts are unknown, you might be able to sponsor your relative to Australia on a permanent visa.